If you’re eager to learn all the best things to do in Roatan, Honduras, you’re in the right place.

 After a day of adventures on land and underwater, you’ll be famished.
 Luckily, there are tons of fantastic places to eat in Roatan.
 For more than just a meal, these food-focused Roatan attractions are among the best things to do in Roatan when you want a beach break.

 The hub of Roatan nightlife, restaurants, and dive shops, West End Village is Roatan’s liveliest town.
 I do not recommend staying here with young kids because the evenings are for drinking, not sleeping.
 But the daytime is great for exploring with kids too.

 Start with a freshly-baked cinnamon bun at Sandy Buns Bakery & Cafe.
 Next, stroll through the town, popping into colorful souvenir shops.
 Pick up a piece of recycled island art from Rusty Fish.

 If you can, pop into the design-focused Beach House hotel for a drink.
 There’s something calming about the nature-inspired decor at this 14-room beachfront hotel.
 A tree literally runs through the building.
 It hits the Caribbean vacation sweet spot.

-Finally, and of course, sample the Honduran cacao flavors at the Roatan Chocolate Factory.
-I highly recommend milk chocolate with island almonds.
+Don’t miss the roatan chocolate factory on your walk through West En Village.
+Kids and adults can all enjoy sampling the Honduran cacao flavors at the Roatan Chocolate Factory in West End.
+I highly recommend the milk chocolate with island almonds.